Events Leading Up to the Missouri Compromise of 1820

 Circumstances changed in 1803 when Napoleon Bonaparte sold President Thomas Jefferson 828,000 square miles of land west of the Mississippi River.
-In hindsight, the Louisiana Purchase may be seen as a logical progression of the American Westward Movement, but at the time, it created new challenges for the Federal government.
-In addition to land ownership issues regarding the native inhabitants, Congress eventually was forced to address the subject of slavery in the new territory.
+The Louisiana Purchase created new challenges for the federal government.
+Besides land ownership issues regarding the native inhabitants, Congress eventually had to address the question of the expansion of slavery in the new territory.

-The Senate chose to tie the two bills together, passing a single bill admitting Maine to the Union and an amendment enabling the people of Missouri to draft a state constitution.
-The proposed legislation hinged upon an important second amendment, introduced by Senator Jesse B. Thomas of Illinois.
+The Senate tied the two bills together, passing a single bill admitting Maine to the Union and an amendment enabling the people of Missouri to draft a state constitution.
+The proposed legislation hinged upon an important second amendment introduced by Senator Jesse B. Thomas of Illinois.
 The original bill provided for a trade-off: admitting Maine as a free state in return for admitting Missouri as a slave state, thus maintaining the balance of power in the Senate (twelve free states and twelve slave states).
-As amended by Thomas, however, the bill also prohibited slavery in the remainder of former Louisiana Territory, north of the southern border of the new state (36°30′ north latitude).
+As amended by Thomas, however, the bill also prohibited slavery in the rest of the Louisiana Territory, north of the southern border of the new state (36°30′ north latitude).
 The Senate passed the amended legislation and returned it to the House.

-A second compromise was required in 1821 after Missouri submitted its constitution to Congress as a condition for statehood.
+Missouri’s statehood request required a second compromise after Missouri submitted its state constitution to Congress in 1821.
 The proposed constitution contained a provision that excluded “free negroes and mulattoes” from the state.
-Once again, Clay demonstrated his abilities as the “Great Compromiser” by getting the Congress to authorize the admission of Missouri to the Union provided that the exclusionary clause in the proposed constitution “shall never be construed to authorize the passage of any law . . . by which any citizen of either of the States in this Union shall be excluded from the enjoyment of any of the privileges and immunities to which such citizen is entitled under the Constitution of the United States.”
+Once again, Clay demonstrated his abilities as the “Great Compromiser” by getting the Congress to allow the admission of Missouri to the Union provided that the exclusionary clause in the proposed constitution “shall never be construed to authorize the passage of any law . . . by which any citizen of either of the States in this Union shall be excluded from the enjoyment of any of the privileges and immunities to which such citizen is entitled under the Constitution of the United States.”
 Thus, by agreeing to never deny citizens of other states coming into Missouri, the rights afforded them by the U.S. Constitution, Missouri became the 24th state on August 10, 1821.